IRS Forms

 Part II, Declaration of Officer or Person Subject to Tax

 Print the entity’s legal name and EIN, then the authorized officer signs and dates.
+Per IRS instructions, only the president, vice president, treasurer, assistant treasurer, or chief accounting officer – or another officer specifically authorized to sign the underlying return – may sign Part II; a board member or staff person without that authority cannot.
 If you want to authorize an electronic funds withdrawal, consent in Part II and schedule the debit in your software.
 The language in Part II authorizes the U.S. Treasury and its agent to initiate the ACH debit on your chosen date.
-The IRS provides a phone number to revoke a scheduled debit no later than two business days before settlement.
+To revoke a scheduled debit, call the U.S. Treasury Financial Agent at 1-888-353-4537 no later than two business days before the settlement date – not the IRS, and not your bank.

 Practical tips from the field: